-On the day of inspection we collected 19 CQC comment cards filled in by patients and spoke with four other patients.
+On the day of inspection we collected four CQC comment cards filled in by patients and spoke with two other patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, two dental nurses, the trainee dental nurse, one receptionist, the practice manager and one of the directors.
-We looked at practice policies, procedures and other records about how the service is managed.
+During the inspection we spoke with two dentists, two dental nurses, and the receptionist.
+We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open Monday - Thursday 08.30am -4.30pm and Friday 08.30am - 4.00pm.
+The practice is open: Monday - Thursday 9.00am - 1.00pm and 2.00pm - 5.30pm.

+Friday 09.00am -1.00pm.
+Saturdays and late evenings by prior arrangement.
 The practice is closed at weekends.
-Contact information is available from the practice telephone answering service.
-The out of hours emergency arrangements were displayed on the website.
+Out of hours information is displayed on the website and available via the telephone answering service.